hodzanassredin/hodzanassredin.github.com/_posts/2015-04-18-fsharp_and_azure.md

 {% endhighlight %}
 #Big problems
-We build some code which allows us to express distributed computations for azure platform.
-Very interesting but now we have ability to use Microservices pattern.
+We build some code, which allows us to express distributed computations for azure platform.
+Very interesting, but now we are using Microservices pattern.
 You can read more here http://microservices.io/patterns/microservices.html.
-We can decompose our alghorithms into small pieces and they could be deployed separately without breaking currently executed pipelines.
-This system described above have a lot of problems which are really difficult to solve.
-With all that hype about Microserices I read a lot of articles and unfortunately fournd no answers to my questions.
+We can decompose our algorithms into small pieces and they could be deployed separately without breaking currently executed pipelines.
+Our system described above have a lot of problems which are really difficult to solve.
+With all that hype about Microserices I read many articles and unfortunately found no answers to my questions.
-Lets start from our solution description.
+Let us start from our solution description.
 Our solution has possibility to express only SEQUENTIAL pipelines with a primitive error handling.
-Thats all.
-No possibility to express cancellation, loops, if conditions and other controlflow operators, fork/join parallelization, .
-Ad even with only sequential pipelines it is pretty damn hard to use.
+That’s all.
+No possibility to express cancellation,  loops, if conditions and other control flow operators, fork/join parallelization.
+Even with only sequential pipelines, it is damn hard to use.
 1. It is hard to test.
-You can easilliy test pieces but really difficult to abstract full execution context.
+You can easily test pieces, but really difficult to abstract full execution context.
 2. It is hard to add a new pipeline.
-There is a lot of possible ways to shoot yourself in the foot.
-First of all you need to decompose pipeline into small pieces.
+There is many possible ways to shoot yourself in the foot.
+First you need to decompose pipeline into small pieces.
 Decide for every piece which worker should execute it.
-Create message lasses for every piece of work.
-Decide what it an incoming param from a client and what should be calculated for every message class.
+Create message classes for every piece of work.
+Decide what it is an incoming param from a client and what should be calculated, for every message class.
 3. Caching.
 Just no words.
 Main strategy is to cache only in our api facade in other words on client side.
 4. Debugging.
-5. Message classes reuse for different tasks involves transpor of unused data.
+5. Message classes reuse for different tasks involves transport of unused data.
-6. A lot of message POCO classes.
+6. a lot of POCO classes for messages
-7. Pipeline represented in builder is hard to read and understand.
+7. Pipeline represented in message builder is hard to read and understand.
-All problem strongly increases time from requirment to release.
-It is just takes too long to decompose, workaround problems with controlflow and test.
+All problems solving increases time from requirement to release.
+It is just takes too long to decompose, workaround problems with control flow and test.

 #Ideal solution in theory
-So currently in our project we have a lot of boilerplate code with workarounds which are hard to support.
-Some time ago I started to think haw can we solve that problem.
-Main ideas was is to use some actor framework like akka.net or orleans.
+So currently in our project, we have a lot of boilerplate code with workarounds, which are hard to support.
+Some time ago, I started to think how can we solve that problems.
+Main idea was is to use some actor framework like akka.net or Orleans.
 But after some attempts to emulate system on a local computer I found that they solves only part of problems.
 There is again small pieces of more complex pipelines.
 There is no abstract way to compose complex pipelines in code.
 Depression, depression, depression.
-But several days ago I recieved an question in twitter from @zahardzhan: "Do you use monads described in your blog in practice?"
+However, several days ago I received a question in twitter from @zahardzhan: "Do you use monads described in your blog in practice?"
 My answer was "NO".
 I decided to refresh my memories and read my posts just for fun.
-And after reading of a post about Workflow monad http://hodzanassredin.github.io/2014/07/07/real_world_monad_problem.html I decided to use way described in this post to express pipelines as workflows but after some thoughts and experiments it was transformad into something new.
+And after reading of a post about Workflow monad http://hodzanassredin.github.io/2014/07/07/real_world_monad_problem.html I decided to use a way described in this post to express pipelines as workflows, but after some thoughts and experiments it was transformed into something new.
-So lets as we do in the post about workflow monad start from an ideal solution which allows us to do:
+So let’s, as we do in the post about workflow monad, start from an ideal solution which allows us to do:
 1. Express pipeline as a simple code.
 2. Separate What from How
-3. Send in messages only information which we need for next steps.
+3. Send in messages only information that we need for next steps.
-4. Avoid a lot of POCOs (and repllace them by POFFos(plai old fsharp functions :-)
+4. Avoid a lot of POCOs (and replace them by POFFos(plai old fsharp functions :-)
-5. Could be easilly tested.
+5. Could be easily tested.
 6. Keep workers as simple as possible.
 7. Dynamically choose next worker based on available resources for execution of next step.
-8. If resources of current system satisfaies all current pipeline requirments do it riht here in one place.
+8. If resources of current system satisfies all current pipeline requirements do it right here in one place.
 Maybe in web site action without any queues and workers?

-As you can see I did not list here other problems and start from something really simple and after that add new pssibilities one by one.
+As you can see I did not list here other problems and are going to start from a something simple and after that add new possibilities one by one.

-#Fsharp solution
+#FSharp solution
 I'm not going to write about whole way of thinking just describe my solution in short and show you some code.
-I decided to write a computation expression builder which could do everything described above.
+I decided to write a computation expression builder, which could do everything described above.
 1. We can write simple fsharp code inside a builder
-2. A function expressese what and builder epresses how to build pipeline.
-And run function expresses whhere and how.
+2. A function expresses what and builder expresses how to build pipeline.
+In addition, run function expresses where and how.
 3. Use fsharp possibility to serialize a closure.
 4. The same as 3
 5. We could implement different run function for testing
-6. Our workers should only reciee fsharp function as serialized message, deserialize it and invoke run function with func from message as param.
+6. Our workers should only receive fsharp function as serialized message, deserialize it and invoke run function with func from the message as param.
-7. Our builder should build a func which accepts environment as an argument and break execution if current environment did not satisfies requested resources nd return to a run function information about requested resources and function which will continue work from resource request point all previously executes code will be skipped and all calculaed data will be stored as closure fields.
-Run function should check builder execution result and send not finished closure to a worker with requested resources.
+7. Our builder should build a function, which accepts environment as an argument, and break execution if current environment did not satisfies requested resources and return to a run function information about requested resources and function which will continue work from resource request point, all previously executes code will be skipped and all calculated data will be stored as closure fields.
+Run function should check builder execution result and send not finished closure to a worker which satisfies requested resources.
-8. builder should return calculated value if no unsatisfied resources requested
+8. Builder should return calculated value if no unsatisfied resources requested

-As a starting point I took Reader monad and changed a signature.
+As a starting point, I took Reader monad and changed a signature.
 {% highlight fsharp %}
 type Result<'r, 'a> =
         | Ok of 'a